The Bible, Genesis and Science

 Genesis 1:9

-Solar space and our solar system The birth of our solar system by a spiral disk containing hydrogen and water.
-The start of nuclear activity of the Sun (low water) emitting its solar wind thus forming the outer gaseous planets (high waters) held together by the solar gravitational field and separated from the Sun by the inner telluric planets.
+Solar space and our solar system The birth of our Solar System by a collapsing spiral cloud containing hydrogen and water Formation of the protoSun (low waters) and the protoplanetary disc with the outer icy planets (high waters) separated by the inner telluric planets held together by the solar gravitational field

 3rd restriction: from our solar system to the planet Earth FOURTH DAY